babelsociety/website/content/name/index.md

 You may understand now that this myth is an etiology, i.e. a myth meant to explain a phenomenon, in this case why there are so many languages in the world.
 As we see it, it has little to do with hubris, but rather tells us that thousands of years ago people already understood that only through collaboration we can achieve a much better society.
 But then they also had to stigmatize it.

-It is interesting to notice that God didn't have to forcefully destroy the tower, confusing the languages and preventing people from fully understanding each others was enough to stop it and scatter them through.
+It is interesting to notice that God didn't have to forcefully destroy the tower, confusing the languages and preventing people from fully understanding each other was enough to stop it and scatter them through.

 ## Conclusions